 According to (Severo, 2012), the risk of interest rates arises due to occurrence of mismatch between the deposits and loans.
 Therefore, banks may need to systematically measure the interest risks and may have to control the risks by thorough and correct asset liability management and matching both.
 Asset liability management policy helps in developing the boundary on the exposure of level of interest risk that banks might be predicting to follow.
 Therefore, the potential earnings can be affected due to changes in the interest rates.

-(Romanyuk, 2010), mentioned that interest rate risk has to be determined on quarterly basis.
+According to (Romanyuk, 2010), mentioned that interest rate risk has to be determined on quarterly basis.
 For illustration, suppose GCB is having fixed loans and deposits more than 12 percent of the total amount of assets.
 They have to measure the risk of exposure on the basis of monthly or weekly in order to know the degree of interest rate risk and their effect on their income.

-(Banks, 2013), illustrated that the interest rate risk can be controlled and measured and monitored by a number of methods and techniques, like gap analysis, method of the duration gap, method of basis point value and the mechanism of simulation.
+According to (Banks, 2013), illustrated that the interest rate risk can be controlled and measured and monitored by a number of methods and techniques, like gap analysis, method of the duration gap, method of basis point value and the mechanism of simulation.

 2.3: Categories of Risk